Darijan23/Project_13/README.md

   - APs from 2% to 40%,
   - APm from 13% to 54%
   - APL from 52% to 61%​​

-Even 60% of images training with the UNIRI-TID model led to great results

 ### SuccSuccessful result example